Thyroid Disorder Treatment

 If you experience this condition, your doctor will propose a treatment plan based on the examination and your test results.
 He may recommend:

-An imaging study to determine the size, location, and characteristics of any nodules within the gland.
+to determine the size, location, and characteristics of any nodules within the gland.
 Types of imaging studies include CT or CAT scans, ultrasound, or MRIs.

 - Thyroid hormone replacement pills

 - Medication to block the effects of excessive production of thyroid hormone

 - Radioactive iodine to destroy the thyroid gland